 - Use ad retargeting to capture the attention of people who checked out your event at least once but haven’t yet bought tickets.

 Pro tip: A free tool available to Eventbrite customers, Sell by Text, allows you to send texts to your network.
-Recipients can make a purchase directly over text.
-Eventbrite organizers using Sell By Text have ticket-sale conversions as high as 82%!
+Recipients can make a purchase directly over text, making for a convenient buying experience.

 People make activity decisions at the last minute.
 That’s especially true for New Year’s Eve.
 To win over the wafflers, you can appeal to these four areas of human nature: